martinez-jorge/jxmartinez/content/authors/admin/_index.md

 - Visitors
 ---

-I am the Director of Research & Reporting for Enrollment Services at the University of Houston.
-I analyze admissions, financial aid, and enrollment data to support decision-making at UH.
-Although I am trained as a sociologist with a focus in deviance and social control, I leverage my skills in research design, statistics, and data visualization to tackle questions in higher education.
+I am the Director of Data Science at the Houston Independent School District.
+I lead a team of data scientists in the Division of Assessment, Accountability, and Compliance.
+We provide data analyses to support the District's strategic goals in service of the children of the City of Houston.
+Although I am trained as a sociologist with a focus in deviance and social control, I leverage my skills in research design, statistics, and data visualization to tackle questions in education.
 When I am not playing with data or learning a new R package, you can find me cycling around Houston, visiting museums, or spending time with my pug.